BrianHicks/bytes.zone/drafts/reusable-phantom-id-types.md

 }
 ---

-I previously wrote about tradeoffs of custom ID types in Elm, and promised to explore a few more points in the space.
+I previously wrote about tradeoffs of custom ID types in Elm, and promised to explore a few points in the space.
 This is one!

 Recently I built a little game for my son to learn his letters and decided to see if I could find a nicer way to solve id-as-string problem.